 His 2010 video My Father, for example, shows an old man’s hands in close-up as he tries in vain to thread a needle, a poignant portrait that touches on mortality.
-In 2009, Gheera Chaasma– a short film that Mahmood wrote, directed and produced–was nominated at the Zabist Film Festival in Karachi, Pakistan, and in 2011 he was selected for a yearlong fellowship at Akademie Schloss Solitude, Stuttgart, Germany.
+In 2009, Gheera Chaasma– a short film that Mahmood wrote, directed and produced–was nominated at the Zabist Film Festival in Karachi.

-His work waswiidely exhibited in 2012, including Rencontres Internationales, Palais de Tokyo, Paris, France; Asia Pacific Triennial, Brisbane, Australia; Melancholy in Progress, Hong-Gah Museum, Taiwan; Moscow International Biennale for Young Art, Russia and the inaugural show at the Broad Museum, Michigan State University, East Lansing, USA.
+His work has been widely exhibited, including at Rencontres Internationales, Palais de Tokyo, Paris; Asia Pacific Triennial, Brisbane; Melancholy in Progress, Hong-Gah Museum, Taiwan; Moscow International Biennale for Young Art; and the inaugural show at the Broad Museum, Michigan State University, USA.

 This catalogue accompanied Sharjah Biennial 11.